 Licenses, Certifications, and Registrations

 Substance abuse and behavioral disorder counselors in private practice must be licensed.
-Licensing requirements vary by state, but all states require these counselors to have a master’s degree and 2,000 to 4,000 hours of supervised clinical experience.
-In addition, counselors must pass a state-issued exam and complete continuing education every year.
-Contact information for your state's regulating board can be found through the National Board for Certified Counselors.
+Licensing requirements vary by state, but all states require these counselors to have a master’s degree and complete a specified number of hours of supervised clinical experience.
+In addition, counselors must pass an examination and complete continuing education every year.
+Contact information for your state's regulating board is available through the National Board for Certified Counselors.

-The licensure criteria for substance abuse and behavioral disorder counselors outside of private practice vary from state to state.
-For example, not all states require applicants to have a specific degree, but many require them to pass an exam.
-Contact information for individual states’ licensing boards can be found through the Addiction Technology Transfer Center Network.
+Licensure requirements for substance abuse and behavioral disorder counselors outside of private practice vary by state.
+For example, not all states require applicants to have a specific degree, but some require them to pass an exam.
+Contact information for individual states’ licensing boards is available through the Addiction Technology Transfer Center Network.

-All states require mental health counselors to be licensed, after completing a period of postdegree supervised clinical work under the supervision of a licensed counselor.
+All states require mental health counselors to be licensed.
+Licensure requires successfully completing a national examination and supervised clinical work under the supervision of a licensed counselor.

 Other Experience

-There is a long tradition of people who have overcome their own addictions to be involved in counseling others to overcome their addictions.
-Counselors with personal experience overcoming alcohol or drug addictions are sometimes viewed as especially helpful and insightful to those seeking treatment.
+Counselors who have personal experience overcoming alcohol or drug addictions are sometimes viewed as especially helpful and insightful to those seeking treatment.

 Substance abuse and behavioral disorder counselors typically have an interest in the Thinking and Helping interest areas, according to the Holland Code framework.
 The Thinking interest area indicates a focus on researching, investigating, and increasing the understanding of natural laws.
 The Helping interest area indicates a focus on assisting, serving, counseling, or teaching other people.